ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 # About dedicated virtual servers
 {: #dedicated-virtual-servers}

 The {{site.data.keyword.Bluemix}} infrastructure dedicated host offering is a virtualized, single-tenant, dedicated server.
 It provides you with maximum control over workload placement and flexible post-provisioning options.
-You can decide which pre-determined {{site.data.keyword.cloud_notm}} data center your virtual servers are placed in and can be assured capacity by allocating your host(s) directly to your account.
+You can decide which pre-determined {{site.data.keyword.cloud_notm}} data center your virtual servers are placed in and can be assured capacity by allocating your hosts directly to your account.
 {:shortdesc}

 The offering includes the following features:

 * Affinity and anti-affinity.
-You can specify host-to-virtual server and virtual server-to-virtual server relationships that should remain, which are known as affinity and anti-affinity rules.
-These rules help you make sure that your workloads are placed appropriately based on your workload requirements.
+You can specify host-to-virtual server and virtual server-to-virtual server relationships that need to remain, which are known as affinity and anti-affinity rules.
+These rules help you make sure that your workloads are placed based on your workload requirements.
 * Post-deployment management.
 You can migrate virtual servers between dedicated hosts based on your workload requirements.
 * Workload visibility.
 You can view resource consumption—core, RAM, and local storage—for each host, giving you maximum control over your workload management.